 Chapman joined the Air Force in 1985.
 He first served as an information systems operator but then volunteered to be a Special Tactics combat controller in 1989.
 A Combat Controller must pass some rigorous training schools to be fully qualified.
 The training includes military diving, static-line and free fall parachuting, air traffic control, and combat control courses and schools.

 Once his two-year training program was completed he was assigned to the 1721st Combat Control Squadron, the 320th Special Tactics Squadron, and then to his final unit – the 24th Special Tactics Squadron.
-The Air Force, because of the award of the Medal of Honor, will posthumously promote Chapman to Master Sergeant on September 1, 2018.
+The Air Force, because of the award of the Medal of Honor, posthumously promoted Chapman to Master Sergeant on September 1, 2018.

 Read about “The Battle of Roberts Ridge”, by Dwight Jon Zimmerman, Defense Media Network, September 9, 2012.